ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 - **Or**: Requires keywords from either Main or Secondary lists
 - **Not**: Requires Main keywords but not Secondary keywords

-## Brain/Agent System
+## Agent System

-The Brain/Agent system provides dynamic memory creation and research capabilities through autonomous agent tasks.
+The Agent system provides dynamic memory creation and research capabilities through autonomous agent tasks.
 For comprehensive documentation on the agent system, see [AGENTS.md](AGENTS.md).

 ### How It Works